vinaychawla11/strava-webhooks/README.md

 ## Example Usage

-1. **Start the Authorization Process**: Navigate to `http://your-server-url/` and click the "Authorize with Strava" link.
-2. **Complete Authorization**: Authorize the application on Strava, which will redirect you back to your server.
-3. **Webhook Events**: Configure your Strava application to send webhook events to `http://your-server-url/webhook`.
+    Access the application at https://strava-webhooks-p28j.onrender.com/.
+    Click on "Authorize with Strava" to initiate the authorization process.
+    Grant the necessary permissions to the app.
+    Upon successful authorization, you will be redirected back to the app.
+    The app will handle Strava webhook events and update activity details accordingly.

 ## License